skotzko/oldblog/source/_posts/2013-03-12-charlie-and-the-zealot.markdown

 And the models have to come from multiple disciplines—because all the wisdom of the world is not to be found in one little academic department.
 That's why poetry professors, by and large, are so unwise in a worldly sense.
 They don't have enough models in their heads.
 So you've got to have models across a fair array of disciplines.

-## #

-Where am I wrong here, or missing something?
-Leave a comment below and let me know!